bastelix/sommerfest-quiz/docs/operations/traefik.md

 - `config/traefik/dynamic/middlewares.yml` – reusable security header and body
   limit middlewares.
 - `config/traefik/dynamic/api.yml` – routes the dashboard and API on entry point `traefik`.
-When `TRAEFIK_DASHBOARD_RULE` is set the dashboard becomes reachable under the provided host rule; `TRAEFIK_API_BASICAUTH` protects API and dashboard with HTTP basic authentication.
+The insecure dashboard on port `:8080` is disabled, therefore a router must be published explicitly.
+Set `TRAEFIK_DASHBOARD_RULE` to expose the dashboard under a host rule and supply credentials via `TRAEFIK_API_BASICAUTH` to enforce HTTP basic authentication for both API and dashboard.

 ## Default middlewares